Progressive Supranuclear Palsy (PSP)

 • PSP is slightly more common in men than women, but it has no known geographical, occupational, or racial preference.

-Symptoms of PSP include:
+Symptoms of PSP:

 • Loss of balance